Jetplane444/Cpp-for-games/_learning/week-2.md

 ## Plan

 I'd like to get feed back on my GDD, as wel as maybe starting programming more, at least in the lab, I want to learn more about the subjects of this week, such as pionters, references and arrays.
 We are also going to learn about Function classes.
+I think this will take me about 6 hours in total.

 ## Do

 I got good feedback about my GDD, and I incorporated the feedback into my GDD.
 I feel like I'm understanding more and more about the use of the concepts that we have learned so far by also doing the labs.

 ## Check

-I am happy about the GGD feedback i got.
+I am happy about the GGD feedback I got.
 I had some issues with moving a sprite and displaying the fps from the lab but this has been solved.

 ## Act